EXQUEMELIN’S HEROES & THEIR CUTLASSES

 So, what would these cutlasses depicted by Cornuau actually have looked like?
 And what is their origin?
 For the latter answer, the cutlasses could be of Dutch, English, or possibly French origin.
 There are numerous English cutlasses and hangers of this form still extant, and of the Dutch as well; the Dutch are often credited as the likely creators of this form.
 There is less information, though, and few examples, of French cutlasses from this period, although the French may have produced similar arms.
 There are numerous examples from English and Dutch naval portraits.
 Most of these swords appear be gilded brass hilts.
-Although some flibustiers and buccaneers may have carried cutlasses with gilded hilts, most were probably simple brass.
+Although some flibustiers and buccaneers may have carried cutlasses with gilded hilts, most were probably simple brass or iron.

 Starting with brass-hilt cutlasses similar to most of those in the Cornuau illustrations.
 We see a variety of shells and pommels above, although most grips appear to brass, or possibly wire, twisted in a sharply ascending manner.
 Pommels include a bird of prey, lions, and one or two indeterminate forms similar to that shown in the illustration above of the flibustier armed and equipped to march against a town or city.